-Inspired by our unique neighbourhood, artist Kevin Killen presents Senses of Light, an exhibition in Exchange Square and beyond, showcasing a visual interpretation of Broadgate’s vibrant energy designed to light up the winter months.
+Inspired by our unique neighbourhood, artist Kevin Killen presents Senses of Light, an exhibition in Exchange House and beyond, showcasing a visual interpretation of Broadgate’s vibrant energy designed to light up the winter months.
 The exhibition will be evolving in its space from mid November to March 2019.
 Read our brilliant Q&A with Kevin here.

 About the art

 Following a night-time photography and audio recording session of nearby Bishopsgate and beyond, Killen translated the images and sounds into a series of energising light drawings.
 The resulting cartographic works on paper offer traces of the routes undertaken by road users and pedestrians at particular moments.